weesunghyun/AAQ/README.md

 ## 🧠 Overview

-Post-training quantization (PTQ) is widely used to compress large language models (LLMs), but existing methods often ignore safety alignment from RLHF or instruction tuning.
-As a result, safety behavior may collapse even when perplexity remains stable.
+Standard post-training quantization (PTQ) has emerged as a critical security vulnerability.
+Malicious actors can distribute seemingly safe models that are intentionally designed to become harmful only after an end-user applies standard quantization.
+This turns PTQ into an attack vector for activating hidden trojan behaviors, a threat known as alignment degradation.

+In response, we propose Alignment-Aware Quantization (AAQ), the first defense mechanism integrated directly into the PTQ framework to neutralize this threat.
+AAQ reframes the quantization objective from simple reconstruction to active alignment preservation.

-We propose **Alignment-Aware Quantization (AAQ)**, a novel PTQ framework that integrates a contrastive KL loss to explicitly preserve alignment during quantization.
-Our method:
+Our method uses a novel contrastive KL loss to act as a defensive guardrail:

-- Steers the quantized model towards the aligned model’s output
+- It steers the quantized model's behavior towards the safe, aligned model (the positive target).
-- Pushes it away from the pre-trained base model
+- It actively pushes the model's behavior away from the unsafe, pre-trained base model (the negative reference).
-- Is lightweight and data-efficient (only needs calibration data)
+- It serves as a lightweight and data-efficient defense that integrates seamlessly into existing PTQ pipelines using only unlabeled calibration data.

-Tested on the LLaMA family (LLaMA2-Chat, LLaMA3-Instruct, etc.), AAQ achieves high safety performance under 4-bit quantization.
+Tested on the LLaMA family (LLaMA2-Chat, LLaMA3-Instruct, etc.), AAQ successfully preserves safety alignment under 4-bit quantization, validating its effectiveness as a practical defense against malicious alignment degradation.

 ---